ijlee2/update-workspace-root-version/README.md

 ## Why use it?

+Git tags mark a specific point in a repo's history and are usually created before release.
+Thanks to these tags, we can easily send people links and point to specific code.
+We can also compare tags to see how files have changed.

-A release tag helps us easily see the project at a past point in time.
-Naming the release tag can be tricky in a monorepo, because we can release many packages at once.
+Creating tags can be tricky in monorepos, because we can release many packages at once: How do we create just 1 tag (no matter how many packages) and give it a name that resembles a [semantic version](https://semver.org/)?

-We can solve the naming problem if the workspace root version represents the state of the project: We simply set the tag name to be the workspace root version.
+Solution: We let the workspace root's version indicate the state of the whole project, then set the tag name to be this version. `update-workspace-root-version` helps you update the version automatically.

 ## Usage